 This concert took place before artists typically stretched out with lots of soloing and jamming and such.
 These songs don't differ that much from their studio versions (with a few exceptions, like Them and the Animals).
 But I still think this is a fascinating listen, as there aren't many quality concert recordings from this early in the 1960s.
 In particular, there were many artists who were pretty big back in the day but have little to no surviving audio or video of them in concert.
 Even for major names like the Animals and Dusty Springfield, there's very little from around this time period.
 And for the lesser known acts, this is often the only evidence of them in concert that seems to still exist.

 I'm a big Kinks fan, so a minor disappointment for me is that the Kinks only played two songs.
 Even at this early stage in their career they were a big enough name to deserve more time.
-Apparently, this has to do with them being late to the show.
+Apparently, this has to do with them being late to the show, as they had just got off a plane coming from another country.
 You can hear guitarist Dave Davies apologize about this between songs.
 According to some accounts, they actually played after the Beatles, as the very last act.
 However, the recording I used had them just before the Beatles, and that seems to fit in terms of the audience applause and announcement and such, so I'm keeping it that way.

 As far as naming the artists for each song goes, technically I should have put the names of the emcee or emcees on many of the talk tracks.
 Some of those had band members talking, some had the emcees, and some where a mix.
 But rather than spend time dealing with all that, I just put the name of the act being introduced, for simplicity's sake.
 (Unfortunately, one of the emcees was DJ Jimmy Savile, who later was disgraced in a child molestation scandal.
 Thankfully, his role here is very minor.)
 I only put in the DJ names on the very first and last tracks, since those weren't linked to any particular artists.